An IDE-like tool for legislative drafting

 • if-and-or-not structures,

-• defined terms and repeated undefined terms (which should have the same meaning each time),
+• defined terms (see the mock-up) and repeated undefined terms (which should have the same meaning each time),

 • provisions that use “must”, “must not” or “may”,